stacey-choy/stacey-choy.github.io/_pages/about.md

 My research focuses on how regulation and enforcement influence companies' investor communication practices and the monitoring behaviors of stakeholders.
 My research has been cited by Bloomberg, CLS Blue Sky Blog, and Oxford Business Law Blog.
 I have a keen interest in teaching managerial accounting (evaluation: 4.8/5), financial accounting, and data analytics.
 I am particularly passionate about empowering students with data visualization skills to facilitate effective managerial decision-making.

-Other than research, I find joy in watching animal videos, with a special fondness for adorable dogs and squirrels, and expressing my love for these furry friends by drawing them on my tablet PC.
+Besides research, I enjoy watching animal videos, with a special fondness for adorable dogs and squirrels, and expressing my love for these furry friends by drawing them on my tablet PC.

 You can find my CV [here](https://stacey-choy.github.io/files/CV_Stacey_Current.pdf).